OGSarah/Culinary-Catalog/README.md

 ### Additional Information:
 A few insights and constraints:

-- Testing: If I had more time I would add more unit tests, I would do accessibility testing, and added UI testing.
+- Testing: If I had more time I would have updated the unit tests after I did the latest code changes, I would do accessibility testing, and added UI testing.